 In the Department of Finance and Business Law, our graduates demonstrate an advanced understanding of corporate finance, investments, personal financial planning, and money and capital markets.
 A Finance degree prepares graduates to pursue their professional interests in numerous areas such as:

 As of 2017, the UW-Whitewater undergraduate "finance degree with financial planning emphasis" has been recognized nationally as a degree program allowing an expedited testing process for the granting of the well-recognized Certified Financial Planning (CFP®) designation.
 This standing has been granted to secondary institutions whose degree program incorporates 100 percent of the CFP Board Competencies required for successful passage of its examination and assessment of financial planning knowledge.

-In addition, the UW-Whitewater undergraduate finance program has been accepted into the CFA Institute University Recognition Program.
-This status is only granted to institutions whose degree program(s) incorporate at least 70% of the Level 1 CFA Program Candidate Body of Knowledge (CBOK), which positions students well to sit for the CFA Exams and ultimately obtain the Chartered Financial Analyst® designation.
+In addition, both the UW-Whitewater bachelor’s and master’s finance programs have been accepted into the CFA Institute University Recognition Program.
+This status is only granted to institutions whose degree programs incorporate at least 70% of the CFA Program Common Body of Knowledge (CBOK), which positions students well to sit for the CFA Exams and ultimately obtain the Chartered Financial Analyst® designation.